5 Min Read

 As you begin to consider what you want in your kitchen, make sure to take a look at our Des Moines kitchen remodeling gallery to get pumped with some ideas that might work, or give you more ideas.
 Our expert kitchen designers absolutely love to get right in there and make your kitchen dreams a reality!

-1. The Pantry Zone
+1. The Pantry or Food Storage Zone

-All the food goes here.
+All the food storage happens here.
 Your refrigerator and freezer go here to keep the cold stuff.
 With all kinds of pull-outs and hideaways, or a walk-in pantry to keep your non-perishables in neat, easy-to-access order.
 There’s a place for the produce and perishables, so they last as long as possible.
 Close by there could be dedicated, cleverly designed storage for all the tableware and cookware you want to store, including small appliances.

 2. The Prep Zone

 Ideally, the prep zone is near the pantry zone so that all the tools for prepping food are within easy reach.
-This should include a big, gracious countertop area enough for all kinds of activity as well.
+This should include a big, gracious counter space enough for all kinds of activity as well.
 If you want, some of your most go-to prep items like baking sheets, bowls, pots, pans, and cooking utensils can be in roll-out cabinets and base drawers here.
-A space for cookbooks isn't a bad idea here either.
+A space for cookbooks isn’t a bad idea here either.

 3. The Clean-Up Zone